Do you find you are constantly changing the apps you use?

 Of course, like this, there will be times when you need to change apps.

 The one you're using is about to disappear!
 Hopefully not!

 Or, you genuinely have trouble using it.

-That has happened to me, when a previous email client was causing continual problems.
+Another time that has happened to me was when a previous email client was causing continual problems.

 I moved to Spark Mail and have been happy ever since.